The Touching Way One Long-Distance Grandma Stays Close to Her Grandkids | Reader's Digest

-This Scrappy Grandma Found the Secret to Staying Close to Her Grandkids—Who Live 800 Miles Away
+This Grandma Found the Secret to Staying Close to Her Grandkids—Who Live 800 Miles Away

 The tech-savvy grandma will have you rethinking your family reunions, guaranteed.